Is eating cereal a good idea?

 Studies have repeatedly shown that eating more in the morning is healthier, but what exactly should we eat in the morning?

 It is my firm belief that the number one health risk to us nowadays is sugar.
 Sugar is added to almost everything, and it is killing us, literally.
 It is linked to so many health risks I can’t even list them because the list would be so long.
-If you don’t belief me, just go without sugar for the next month, tell me how much added energy and how healthy you feel.
+If you don’t belief me, just go without sugar for the next month, tell me how much added energy you have and how healthy you feel.

 So let’s start looking at some of our favorite breakfast foods and decide whether we should eat them or toss them (some of this may shock you).